FunctionLab/fntm-api/client/python/README.md

-# FNTM API Python Demo
+# FNTM API template Python code

-## Get client code from GitHub or from source distribution
+## Get template code from GitHub or from source distribution

 **GitHub**